harryyizihan/hardhack2018/README.md

 # hardhack2018
 Bluetooth &amp; Ultrasonic Sensor Smart Lock

   I attended the H.A.R.D Hack hackathon in UCSD and We had 24 hours to build up a smart lock.
+More detailed information please see the PDFs.